Baby Face (film): Production

-This film was Warner Bros.' answer to MGM's Red-Headed Woman (1932) starring Jean Harlow, another pre-Code Hollywood film with a similar theme.
+This film was Warner Bros.
+Pictures' answer to MGM's Red-Headed Woman (1932) starring Jean Harlow, another pre-Code Hollywood film with a similar theme.
 Production head Darryl F. Zanuck wrote the treatment for the film and sold it to Warner Bros. for a dollar.
 The Great Depression was having a devastating effect on the film industry at the time, and many studio personnel were voluntarily taking salary cuts to help.
 Zanuck did not need the money because he was drawing a weekly salary of $3,500.
 He later left Warner Bros. and became the head of production at 20th Century Fox.

 Aside from its depiction of a seductress, the film is notable for the "comradely" relationship Lily has with African-American Chico, who is her co-worker in Erie, Pennsylvania, and comes with her to New York City.
 She later becomes Stanwyck's maid, but their relationship remains friendly, and not that of a mistress and her servant.
 When Lily's father tries to fire Chico, Lily tells him that if Chico goes, she goes.
 At one point in the film, J.P., annoyed by Chico's singing (“St. Louis Blues”—see below) says, "I wish you'd get rid of that fantastic colored girl,” to which Lily responds, with grim finality, "No. Chico stays."

 Stanwyck had influence on the film's script.
 It was her suggestion that Lily had been forced by her father to have sex with the customers of his speakeasy.

 Baby Face was shot in 18 days, and cost $187,000.
+It made a box office of $452,000.

 A publicity still from this film aptly shows Barbara Stanwyck posing next to a stepladder, representing Lily's step-by-step up the ladder of success, as she seduces one man after another.